mister-fix/teamnest-api/README.md

-├─ .editorconfig            # EditorConfig settings for consistent coding styles ├─ .gitattributes           # Git attributes for handling files (e.g., line endings) ├─ .gitignore               # Specifies files and directories to ignore in Git ├─ CHANGELOG.md             # Record of changes made to the project ├─ commitlint.config.js     # Configuration for commit message linting ├─ cspell.json              # Custom spell-checking configuration ├─ LICENSE                  # License file for the project ├─ logo-light.svg           # Light mode logo for the project ├─ logo.svg                 # Primary logo for the project
+├─ .editorconfig            # EditorConfig settings for consistent coding styles ├─ .gitattributes           # Git attributes for handling files (e.g., line endings) ├─ .gitignore               # Specifies files and directories to ignore in Git ├─ .prettierignore          # Files and directories to ignore for Prettier formatting ├─ .prettier                # Prettier configuration for code formatting ├─ CHANGELOG.md             # Record of changes made to the project ├─ commitlint.config.js     # Configuration for commit message linting ├─ cspell.json              # Custom spell-checking configuration ├─ eslint.config.js         # ESLint configuration for JavaScript/TypeScript linting ├─ LICENSE                  # License file for the project ├─ logo-light.svg           # Light mode logo for the project ├─ logo.svg                 # Primary logo for the project